mahendranv/mahendranv.github.io/_posts/compose/2021-06-23-compose-shapes.md

 ## 🛸 What's next?

-Above shapes are basic and sharp cut corner or rounded rect.
-However, when looking at the Tag shape we can see the shape is not smooth around the edges.
+The above shapes are basic and sharp cut corner or rounded rect.
+However, when looking at the Tag shape we can see it is not smooth around the edges.
 Since the shape is basically a path that cuts the rectangle, we can do complex path cuts or polish the above ones.
-A [GenericShape](https://developer.android.com/reference/kotlin/androidx/compose/foundation/shape/GenericShape) has provision for the same, let's cover it in next article.
+A [GenericShape](https://developer.android.com/reference/kotlin/androidx/compose/foundation/shape/GenericShape) has provision for the same, let's cover it in the next article.